gadgetron/GadgetronOnlineClass/Courses/Day3/Lecture3/README.md

 ## Context

 Gadgetron integration within imaging neuroscience centres.
 The typical work at the centres involves multiple subject studies (e.g. 20 participants) with scanning over a period of weeks to months per study.
 Several, different, ongoing studies share the same scanners so we need robust separation of application.
 Also for both smooth operation and as for _scientific_ reproducibility we have to provide a robust, portable and tracable environment.
-Docker containers for standard environment and isolation between ongoing studies, physics developmentcand production studies.
+Docker containers for standard environment and isolation between ongoing studies, physics development and production studies.
 Git repositories on Github for tracability.

 ## Overview of hardware and software component overview